Monil-007/MapMyPath/README.md

 # MapMyPath
-This is a path visualizer made with React and other Frontend tools.
+This is a path visualizer made with Javascript and other Frontend tools.

 # Getting Started with Create React App